stevedonovan/gentle-intro/src/1-basics.md

 }
 // slices "tatic" "na"
 ```

-Again, this is superior to the C++ approach, which is to use the `substr`
-method - which _makes a copy_.
-In the Rust case, it's just a borrow.

 But, you cannot index strings!
 This is because they use the One True Encoding,
 UTF-8, where a 'character' may be a number of bytes.